51 weird ways students make money

 - "Babysitting a pet snake."

-- "I had an app from Ipsos MORI which tracked my app and internet usage on my phone and tablet.
+- "I had an app from Ipsos which tracked my app and internet usage on my phone and tablet.
 Although not for everyone, I didn't find it too strange at first.
 But then I realised the app placed a parental lock on my browsers which I couldn't get rid of, and I couldn't look up anything remotely 'adult' themed."

 - "Vaccinating fish."

 - "I used to be on a site where someone could rent you to be their friend for a day.
 It was a very weird experience but I got better pay than I expected!"